DaveyEke/expo-speech-transcriber/README.md

 ### Custom permission message (recommended):

-Apple requires a clear purpose string for speech recognition permissions.
+Apple requires a clear purpose string for speech recognition and microphone permissions.
 Without it, your app may be rejected during App Store review.
 Provide a descriptive message explaining why your app needs access.

 ```json
 {